By Lawrence Haywood, Jun 13, 2024

 • This one is down to personal preference, so we’re going to call this round a draw.

-Though it is true that Halong Bay gets substantially more tourists than Ninh Binh does (what doubly-recognised UNESCO World Heritage site wouldn’t?), it is certainly not the picture of converging crowds that people like to paint.
-In its 1,553km2 frame, believe it or not, Halong Bay, can still be postcard-perfect, free of tourists and utterly serene.
+Though Halong Bay indeed gets substantially more tourists than Ninh Binh does (what a doubly-recognized UNESCO World Heritage site wouldn’t?), it is certainly not the picture of converging crowds that people like to paint.
+In its 1,553km2 frame, believe it or not, Halong Bay, can still be postcard-perfect, free of tourists, and utterly serene.
 Areas like Ho Dong Tien (Fairy Lake Cave) and Luon Cave can bestow the ultimate feeling of calm through the isolation they provide.
-There are many, many more examples of tranquil spots across the neighbouring bays, which are quieter still during Gulf of Tonkin’s off-season over winter and summer.
+There are many, many more examples of tranquil spots across the neighboring bays, which are quieter still during the Gulf of Tonkin’s off-season over winter and summer.

 Van Long Nature Reserve

 Ninh Binh, on the other hand, is a province on the rise.
-There are big plans by the Vietnam National Administration of Tourism to make Ninh Binh the next destination recognised internationally, as Halong Bay is now.
+There are big plans by the Vietnam National Administration of Tourism to make Ninh Binh the next destination recognized internationally, as Halong Bay is now.
 There’s a long way to go, but the entire province boasts nature and variety in abundance, so there’s no reason to assume it won’t happen.
 This means that right now is probably the best time to see Ninh Binh to avoid eventual crowds.
-Crowding can indeed be a small problem for the more popular activities such as the boat trips in Tam Coc and Trang An as well as some of the cycling paths when the rice paddies are golden.
+Crowding can be a small problem for the more popular activities such as the boat trips in Tam Coc or Trang An and some of the cycling paths when the rice paddies are golden.
 There are always alternatives though, and Van Long Nature Reserve, as well as Cuc Phuong National Park, provide two great ones with plenty of space for the future.

 • For sheer levels of tourists on an average peak season day, you’ll probably get more space in Ninh Binh.